microsoft/aed-content-nasa-su20/Learn/rocks-project/3-read-and-train-data/includes/6-show-imported-images.md

 Now that we have read the images let's check out a few of them.

+This code block will read the images and then assign each image with its corresponding rock type.
+The code looks long, but this is just because it needs to match each rock picture with what type of rock it is from which folder it comes from.

 ```python
 #transform the new image into numbers and resize it
 test_transforms = transforms.Compose([transforms.RandomResizedCrop(224),